 By shuttle . . .

 Throughout the International Balloon Fiesta, Park and Ride shuttles offer round-trip transportation between several Albuquerque locations and Balloon Fiesta Park.
-In 2019, there are four Park and Ride pick-up and drop-off locations in Albuquerque, including Cottonwood Mall (10000 Coors Bypass NW), Intel (1600 Rio Rancho Blvd.
-SE), Coronado Center (6600 Menaul Blvd NE), and Hoffmantown Church (8888 Harper Rd.
+In 2023, there are four Park and Ride pickup and drop-off locations in Albuquerque, including Cottonwood Mall (10000 Coors Bypass NW), Intel (1600 Rio Rancho Blvd.
+SE), Coronado Center (6600 Menaul Blvd.
+NE), and Hoffmantown Church (8888 Harper Rd.
 NE).
-Park and Ride tickets include admission to the Balloon Fiesta event and can be purchased in advance online; they cost $15 for adults, $12 for seniors (over 62 years old), and $7 for children and are free for passengers under five years old.
+Park and Ride tickets include admission to the Balloon Fiesta event and can be purchased in advance online; they cost $25 for adults, $23 for seniors (over 62 years old), and $10 for children age 6 to 12, and are free for passengers under 5 years old.
 Same-day shuttle tickets increase in price.

 By bicycle . . .

-Thanks to bicycle routes that run across much of Albuquerque—including a recently opened 50-mile trail for cyclists and hikers that skirts the pink-toned Sandia Mountains, the Rio Grande, and downtown—you can wheel your way to Balloon Fiesta Park and avoid car traffic almost entirely.
+Thanks to bicycle routes that run across much of Albuquerque—including a 50-mile trail for cyclists and hikers that skirts the pink-toned Sandia Mountains, the Rio Grande, and downtown—you can wheel your way to Balloon Fiesta Park and avoid car traffic almost entirely.
 At a special “Bike Valet” point near the festival grounds located just off Balloon Museum Drive, you can drop off your bike with local volunteers who will keep your gear safe while you enjoy the Balloon Fiesta.
-(Find more Bike Valet information here.)
+(Find more Bike Valet information on the Balloon Fiesta website.)

 If you don’t have your own two wheels, there are several rental shops and bike-share programs in Albuquerque.
-Travelers can pick up bicycles from more than 41 locations via Pace, Albuquerque’s new mobile app bike-share service, available on iOS and Android.
+Travelers can pick up bicycles from more than 41 locations via Pace, Albuquerque’s new mobile app bike-share service, available on iOS.

 Albuquerque landed a spot on AFAR’s list of Where to Go in 2019 thanks in part to a collection of hotels dating back to the 1930s getting a second life in the desert city.
 In the trendy Nob Hill neighborhood, the 80-year-old De Anza Lodge reopened in early 2019 after an $8.2 million renovation, which includes the restoration of Zuni Shalako murals.
 Near the historic Old Town district, the 22-room El Vado Motel is another great place to rest your head.
 (The recently remodeled spot was originally built in 1937 to cater to Route 66 travelers.)